nikhilweee/shis/README.md

 * Drop-in replacement for `python -m http.server`, so it's easy on your brain.
 * Serves website even before creating thumbnails, so you don't have to wait.
 * Uses multiple processes to create thumbails, so it's fast.
-* Efficient resumes, so we build on past progress.
+* Minimal redundancy, we build on past progress.
 * Creates both small and large size thumbnails, so it's easy on your eyes.
 * Minimal dependencies - Pillow, Jinja2, tqdm, and imagesize.
 * Server side pagination, so it's easy on your browser.